benkeen/generatedata/docs/userdoc/installation/prereqs.md

 Docker is a popular platform for shipping and running self-contained applications.
 Rather than requiring you to install numerous different tools and applications on your own machine and keep them up to date, Docker "containerizes" them and lets you forget about the details of an application.
-In our case, we've dockerized a fair amount of the application, but not all - hence the need to install the.
+In our case, we've dockerized a fair amount of the application, but not all - hence the need to install the things here.

 3. Download the latest version of generatedata.
 For this, if you're a developer you can either `git clone` the repo and check out the current master branch, or download the [latest official version](https://github.com/benkeen/generatedata/releases).